-Some people think commercial real estate is simply investors trading property – pretty straightforward to the naked eye.
+Some people think the deal-making process in commercial real estate is pretty straightforward.

-Finding property owner records, for one, is no easy task.
+Finding property owner records, though, is no easy task.

 Property Owner Records

 Public records have traditionally been the tried-and-true resource for CRE professionals searching property owners.

 While there are certainly more tools available now to assist with these searches, most people still start with public records as their baseline.

 1. Search properties by the name of the owner.

 2. Search properties by address, parcel ID, and/or transaction details.

 This allows you to conduct two major points of research.
 In the first search, you’d be diving in to learn about an owner and their portfolio.

 In the second search, you’d be looking to simply find who the owner is by viewing property sales deeds and other documents.